Select region & language

 How we engage:

-We engage with governmental, regulatory, political and economic stakeholders, local communities, the media, representatives from social and environmental organizations, non-governmental organizations (NGOs), not-for-profit organizations (NPOs) and charitable organizations, at global, national and local levels.
-These key stakeholders provide the political and regulatory support, social stability and public trust necessary for ABB to operate its business and achieve sustainable growth.
+We engage with governmental, regulatory, political and economic stakeholders, local communities, the media, non-governmental organizations (NGOs) etc. at global, national and local levels.
+These key stakeholders provide the political and regulatory support and public trust necessary to achieve sustainable growth.
+Engagement with government and civil society takes place both centrally and at a divisional level.

 How we engage:

-• Direct dialogue with community representatives to understand local and national needs
+• Direct dialogue with community representatives, where possible, to understand local and national needs both related to our own operation and to our value chain.

-• Participation in national and international initiatives to address global issues such as climate change and sustainability
+• Participation in national and international initiatives to address global issues such as Diversity, Equity and Inclusion, climate change and other sustainability topics.

 The investment community enables ABB’s access to financial capital and includes such market participants as shareholders, debtholders, financial analysts, rating agencies and proxy advisors.
-We engage with these stakeholders on both financial and non-financial topics, including sustainability, governance and compensation.
+Investor relations are managed on a corporate level through the Investor Relations team.

 How we engage: